yoyosource/BOTC-HomeBrew/scripts/FoFRedesign.md

 ### Townsfolk
 **Botanist**: You start knowing 2 good characters; 1 is in play and 1 is a demon bluff.
 **Toll Inspector**: Each night eye the cauldron.
-***Clerk***: Each night, you learn a type of potion that an evil player (not a traveller) has received tonight, or if none has been received.
+**Clerk**: Each night*, you learn a type of potion that an evil player (not a traveller) has received tonight, or if none has been received.
 **Connoisseur**: Each day, you may visit the storyteller to learn a player that is a non-neutral execution for your team today.
 If you did not use this ability the last day you learn 2 players instead.
-***Tasseograph***: Each night*, you learn if a Demon was chosen by a good player tonight.
+**???**: Each night, choose a new player (not yourself); you learn if they are closer to an evil player (other than themselves) than you are.
 **Druid**: Each night* you may choose a dead player; learn their character type and you might receive an evil potion.
-**Baptist**: Each night*, choose 2 living players (not yourself), they might receive a potion.
+**Baptist**: Each night, choose 2 living players (not yourself), they might receive a potion.
 If either received an evil potion you cannot die tonight.
 **Merchant**: Each night* either 1) receive a potion, or if you hold a potion 2) choose a potion you think you are holding and a player (not yourself) to receive that potion.
 **Distiller**: Once per game at night, for each player an empty potion they hold is replaced with a good potion.
 **Apothecary**: While you are holding any potions, all potions of those types are nullified.
 **Pigeon Fancier**: You can only receive evil potions from evil characters. https://game-icons.net/1x1/delapouite/finch.html
 **Auctioneer**: On your 1st day, publicly declare a future day to be a Market Day.
 If you are alive on the Market Day, at dawn good potions equal to the day number are given out. https://game-icons.net/1x1/lorc/gavel.html
 **Scout**: You start knowing the longest chain of Townfolk players. [+0/+1 Outsiders.] https://game-icons.net/1x1/lorc/spyglass.html

 ### Traveller
 **Snake Oil Seller**: Each night you learn a good and an evil potion.
 Choose either 1) which potion for a player to receive, or 2) which player to receive either potion.